wurunduk/crashday-center/source/_posts/file-types.md

 152000			# cost to buy in shop
 NONE	        	# UNUSED shop picture
 0			# Is this a stock car part?
-0       # !!!
-VERY IMPORTANT !!! - Is mod content?
+0                       # !IMPORTANT! - Is mod content?
 This must be set to 1 if you are creating additional items for the shop.
+Used to properly save kits - Outblast.
 ```

 In every block, if the .lst file was loaded in the car folder you can use _\*`currentcar*`_ text.
 When the game process the file it will automatically replace it with the cars identifier.